gebruederheitz/.github/CONTRIBUTING.karl.md

 Even though they may not be followed perfectly in every project all the time, in a world where a perfect project exists everything here is followed.

+These guidelines are for the projects lead by Karl and are not rules for the organization.

 ## Committing Code

 Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.
 Don't think too hard about it though, just keep your commits small, that will make it easy to pick the right message.